microsoft/devicescript/bytecode/bytecode.md

 # DeviceScript bytecode spec

 ## TODO

-* split strings and buffers in bytecode
-* built-in strings
 * object prototypes
 * object property lookup by string, not index
 * closures - just keep pointer to parent stack frame - in parent clear pointer variables on last use or exit
 * try/catch
-* some more compact binary string repr?
-LATER
 * drop seconds, use milliseconds everywhere
 * multi-program LATER